olsonjac/Ideal_Gas_Laws_Solver/README.md

 This script will take a text that is copied and pasted into the console and parse it out to find the correct values to assign to the corresponding variables from the formula listed above.

+It will then solve for the missing variable.